Marcel Dieu: Conscientious Objection

 Hem Day declared from the outset, and made clear throughout with his demeanour, "I am here, not as the accused but as the accuser!"
 No one expected a quasi-judicial conviction.
 Some form of oratorical jousting was anticipated.
 The two defendants had both performed their military service in the usual way, respectively in 1922 and 1925: their service records were excellent.
 The worst reproach that could be thrown at them was that they had refused to respond to a recall to arms, imposed not on account of some national military necessity, but as a punitive sanction.
 Taking their turn to address members of the ad hoc court, Hem Day and Campion had no difficulty in transforming themselves into exceptionally well briefed accusers, ridiculing the judicial and military authorities.

 In retrospect the socialist lawyer Paul-Henri Spaak (1899-1972), was probably the most eminent of all those who appeared before the hearing, on account of his subsequent political career and four years, between 1957 and 1961, as Secretary General of NATO.
 He fulfilled the role of defence attorney for Hem Day and his co-accused: "War, these days, is about colonies, oil, the prestige of one government or another.
 War today is the outcome of all the imperialism [of the preceding centuries]".
-He went on to interrogate persuasively the tribunal's underlying understanding of patriotism, inviting them to question how that same patriotism might appear to the millions who had lost their jobs and even their homes in the backwash from the Wall Street crash.
+He went on to interrogate persuasively the tribunal's underlying understanding of patriotism, inviting them to question how that same patriotism might appear to the millions who had lost their jobs and even their homes in the Great Depression after the Wall Street crash.

 The verdict of the "War Council" went against the defendants and the sentences imposed were exceptionally harsh, presumably reflecting the publicity generated and the corresponding requirement to impose an exemplary penalty.
 Hem Day was sentenced to a two years prison sentence: Léo Campion to eighteen months.
 From the point of view of the authorities the affair risked becoming a self-perpetuating vicious circle.
 It was apparent that having served their penalties the condemned men would be recalled to the army, would resolutely refuse, and then be recalled to another court martial hearing and resentenced.
 Following the sentencing, public protests against the process surged to new heights.
 The sentences were reduced on appeal.
 However, Hem Day and Campion were convinced of the justice of their own positions and refused to submit voluntarily to any sort of penalty.
 They were joined in this by a third objector, Lionel de Vlaminck, who had been imprisoned at the same location.
 The three men now embarked on a hunger strike.